Salt Dough Star Ornaments

 • Rolling pin

-• Parchment paper (optional, not shown) see the notes as to why parchment paper can be useful.
+• Parchment paper – this is optional (not shown).
+See the notes as to why parchment paper can be useful.

 • 2.5-inch star cookie cutter